liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 using Maven so your portal has a lasting effect on anyone who visits it.

 The process of creating a theme plugin is similar to the previous portlet we created.
-Our theme plugin demonstration will begin where step 5 left off on the portlet plugin instructions.
-You do not need to create a new `sample-parent-project` directory, but simply navigate to it and begin our theme exercise.
+Our theme plugin demonstration also assumes you have already created the `sample-parent-project` and `pom.xml`.
+You don't need to create a new `sample-parent-project` directory, but simply navigate to it and begin our theme exercise.